Discover ENGIE activites in United Arab Emirates

 - MIRFA - (IWPP- Independent Water and Power Producer)This power project with a capacity of 1600 MW and 238.665 cubic meters of desalinated water per day, is owned by ENGIE (20%) and ADWEA (80%).
 The construction is expected to take about 31 months and operations will begin progressively between 2016 and 2017.
 Its production will be sold through a long-term power and water purchase agreement (PWPA) for a period of 25 years.

 ENGIE delivered its first LNG carrier in Dubai, in August 2013.
 The LNG carrier "BW ENGIE Boston", with a capacity of 138,000 m3, it has unloaded LNG to the only one import terminal in United Arab Emirates, in Dubai.
-This new delivery confirms the ambition of ENGIE on high-growth markets, particularly in the Asia-Pacific and the Middle East: a reliable LNG supplier to enable the Group to develop strong relationships for all its activities.
+This new delivery confirms ENGIE's ambition in high-growth markets, particularly in the Asia-Pacific and the Middle East: a reliable LNG supplier to enable the Group to develop strong relationships for all its activities.
 The group planned to deliver, between 2010 and 2016, around 10.8 million tons of LNG to major energy players in the region (KOGAS, CNOOC, Petronas, Petronet, PTT and GAIL).

 ENGIE activities in energy services in the United Arab Emirates are divided in two business units: ENGIE Tractebel and Cofely Besix FM with many achievements in the fields of engineering and facility management.